 The main benefits of reaching the 2030-target are:

-80% reduced dependency on fossil fuels in the transport sector, corresponding to
+70% reduced climate impact from the transport sector, corresponding to

 - Improved local air quality (NoX, SoX, PM), linked to